jalagar/animated-art-engine/README.md

 ### Step 3

 Step 3 takes the spritesheets from step 2 and creates gifs in `builds/gifs`.
 This is where Python libraries really shine.
-Initially I used [PIL](https://pillow.readthedocs.io/en/stable/), but found some issues with pixel quality so
+Initially I used [PIL](https://pillow.readthedocs.io/en/stable/), but found some issues with pixel quality.
-I switched to [imageio](https://imageio.readthedocs.io/en/stable/) which outputs perfect gifs.

 In MichaPipo's original repo, they used javascript libraries to create the gifs.
 These copied pixel by pixel, and the logic was a bit complicated.
 Creating just 15 gifs would take 4 minutes, and I noticed some of the pixel hex colors were off.
 Also depending on CPU usage, the program would crash.
 I spent days debugging, when I just decided to start from scratch in another language.

+Initially I tried PIL, imageio, and a few Python libraries, but they all had issues generating gifs.
+I spent weeks finding the best tool for this job, and came across [gifski](https://gif.ski/).
+This creates incredibly clean gifs and worked the best.

 Now, generating 15 gifs takes < 30 seconds and renders with perfect pixel quality!